 You will still need to wear the compression stockings for about three days.
 Only take them off when sleeping or showering.
 The compression stockings will promote the proper flow of blood and you will feel better the more you wear them.

 During recovery, it is not recommended that you sit or stand for long periods.
-If you notice blood oozing through the bandages, raise your legs and apply pressure on the wound.
-If this does not work and the bleeding continues for two days, get in touch with your doctor for farther assistance.
+If you notice blood through the bandages, raise your legs and apply pressure on the wound.
+If this does not work and the bleeding continues for two days, get in touch with your consultant for farther assistance.

 At this time, it is recommended that you do not engage in any heavy lifting or strenuous exercises.
 You will only start doing this after about two weeks.
 However, you can still do some walking exercises to improve blood flow.
 This can also help to avoid any clots from developing.
 Ensure that you do not overdo it.
 Just a few hundred yards daily should be enough.
 As the stiffness decreases, you can increase your distances.